OasisLMF/Workshop2019/README.md

 4- Oasis Model Library
 Hosted catalogue for Oasis-ready models.

-The ecosystem is shown in the diiagram below.
+The ecosystem is shown in the diagram below.

 <img src="images/oasis_ecosystem.png" alt="Oasis ecosystem"/>

-This excercises in this workshop will illustrate how the components of the ecosystem fit together, and how different components can be used together at different points of model development, deplyment and execution.
+These exercises in this workshop will illustrate how the components of the ecosystem fit together, and how different components can be used together at different points of model development, deployment and execution.

 ## Setting up the environment